 India’s scintillating march to the ICC Champions Trophy 2017 final got me glued to the television entire event.
-Since I live at Singapore, the NRIs here are spared from the non stop bombardment of television ads and running tickers during the matches.
+Since I live in Singapore, the NRIs here are spared from the non-stop bombardment of television ads and running tickers during the matches.
 What we end up repeatedly watching on Star Cricket channel, during breaks, are snippets of a Virender Sehwag rooftop bus ride interview.
 Riding over streets of London, he gushes about Ethiopian cuisine being his favourite – ‘kamaal ka khana hota hai’!

-Being a food blogger and trusting a swashbuckling ‘Punjab da munda’ icon on his food choices, I set about searching Ethiopian restaurant in my resident country … with disappointment.
+Being a food blogger and trusting a swashbuckling ‘Punjab da Munda’ icon on his food choices, I set about searching Ethiopian restaurant in my resident country … with disappointment.
 Despite being one of the world’s most cosmopolitan city-country, Google couldn’t locate any popular restaurant with African cuisine at Singapore.
 It reminded me of a Melbourne Test Cricket match in Dec 2003; where my excitement lost way in between.
-Veeru Paaji smashed the world’s best bowlers enroute to scoring a 195 which no fan of cricket will ever forget; but the match ended in dissappointment.
+Veeru Paaji smashed the world’s best bowlers en route to scoring a 195 which no fan of cricket will ever forget, but the match ended in disappointment.

-My search then got extended to Bangkok – the city where I was to have a mini reunion with my Engineering college batchmates, and now entrepreneurs, Neeraj Jhunjhunwala and Manoj Burad.
-40+ age reunions at Bangkok make a lot of sense.
+My search then got extended to Bangkok – the city where I had a mini-reunion with my Engineering college batchmates, and now entrepreneurs, Neeraj Jhunjhunwala and Manoj Burad.
+40+ age all guy reunions at Bangkok make a lot of sense.
 You’ll must do the same too.
-Both my friends being staunch vegetarians, I got skeptical if an Ethiopian restaurant would suit the diet purity they seek.
+Both my friends being staunch vegetarians, I got sceptical if an Ethiopian restaurant would suit the diet purity they seek.
 Hence we decided not to dine together.

-Fortunately there were couple of Ethiopian restaurants at Nana area, walking distance from where we were staying at Hotel Royal Ivory – a budget place with good location for bachelor trips.
-The next challenge was, since it would be my only Ethiopian meal for some time, how to order optimally – so that I can taste multiple dishes alone but not order in excess to waste food.
+Fortunately, there were a couple of Ethiopian restaurants at Nana area, walking distance from where we were staying at Hotel Royal Ivory – a budget place with good location for bachelor trips.
+The next challenge was since it would be my only Ethiopian meal for some time, how to order optimally – so that I can taste multiple dishes alone but not order in excess to waste food.
 So I picked the restaurant which had the vegetarian ‘Combination platter’ for one person, priced a cheap 300 Thai Baht = 9 USD = 12 SGD = 550 INR and was rated 4.5/5 on TripAdvisor.
-The non vegetarian Combination Platter costs 50% more, is heavier on the stomach and one I will try it next visit.
+The non-vegetarian Combination Platter costs 50% more, is heavier on the stomach and one I will try it next visit.

 The Great Ethiopian Restaurant at Soi 3 was a smallish restaurant with friendly staff and patrons, all seemingly from the African part of the world.
 One of the diners cheeringly took my snaps.
-The ambience was extremely budget like but it had reasonable occupancy.
+The ambience was extremely budget-like and had reasonable occupancy.

 The salad was garnished with wine, vinegar and garlic.
 Three of the tastiest curries were made of ground peas, split lentil and yellow split peas.
-Each of them cooked with concoction of garlic, ginger, turmeric and some assorted spices.
+Each of them cooked with a concoction of garlic, ginger, turmeric and some assorted spices.
 I must say the serving was adequate for two normal eating people.
-The food, such heavenly, that next time am at a city, which has good Ethiopian restaurant, I will take my Wife Trisha, to taste.
+The food, such heavenly that, next time am in a city, which has good Ethiopian restaurant, I will take my wife Trisha, to taste.

 Thank you Veeru Paaji.